corysimmons/clonr/README.md

-clonr
+# clonr
----

-Clone repos from Github quickly and easily without having to type all the Github cruft each time.
+Clone repos from Github quickly and easily without having to copy/paste the SSH git URI each time.

-###Installation
+### Installation
 - `npm install -g clonr`

-###Usage
+### Usage
-- `clonr mojotech/jeet-html` or `clonr mojotech/jeet-html foo`
+- `clonr username/repo` or `clonr username/repo foo`
+- e.g. `clonr jquery/jquery`

+### Wishlist
+- Use Github API to make search even more flexible.
+For instance, you'd be able to `clonr jquery` and it would find the most starred "jquery" repo and clone it.